iam-avinash-jagtap/git-operations-hands-on/readme.md

        code .
 ##### Now you initalized a Git repository in the project directory and redirect on VS code
 # Step 2:- Create home page for the project
-_Now you are in VScode, create home page of prject in master/main branch._
+_Now you are in VScode, create home page of project in master/main branch._
 1. Click on - New file
 2. Enter name - index.html
 3. Enter HTML Script -